simantalahkar/LAMMPS-CTIP-EChemDID/README.md

 # LAMMPS-CTIP-EChemDID
 This repository contains an integrated and updated implementation of two LAMMPS packages:

-- **CTIP** (Charge-Transfer Ionic Potential)
+- **CTIP** (Charge-Transfer Ionic Potential) - CTIP modifications to the Streitz-Mintmire potential and QEq-based charge equilibration.
-- **EChemDID** (Electrochemical Dynamics with Implicit Degrees of Freedom)
+- **EChemDID** (Electrochemical Dynamics with Implicit Degrees of Freedom) - description of local electrochemical potentials and their equilibration through metallic atoms with fictitious dynamics.

-The purpose of this integration is to enable combined simulations involving both electrochemical potential equilibration and dynamic charge-transfer interactions in metallic and oxide materials.
+The purpose of this integration is to enable combined simulations involving both electrochemical potential equilibration and dynamic charge-transfer interactions in metal oxide materials.
 The packages have been adapted for compatibility with a newer version of LAMMPS and modified to work together.

-This integrated package is based on:
-- CTIP modifications to the Streitz-Mintmire potential and QEq-based charge equilibration.
-- EChemDID's description of local electrochemical potentials with fictitious dynamics.

 ## What's Included

 - Combined and modified source files for both CTIP and EChemDID in the `CTIP-ECHEMDID-Integrated-22Aug18/` folder.
 - Updated code for compatibility with modern LAMMPS builds.
-- Citation prompt for integrated package use.
 - Instructions for compilation and usage.

 ## Author of Integration

 **Simanta Lahkar**, 2025
 Eindhoven University of Technology
-Contact: s.lahkar@tue.nl
+Contact: s.lahkar@tue.nl, simantalahkar@hotmail.com

 ## Citing This Work